graygnuorg/go-gdbm/README.md

 * Any `syscall.Errno` or `os.Errno` value, if a system error occurred in the process.

-If any of these are returned, you should attempt [manual crash recovery](https://www.gnu.org.ua/software/gdbm/manual/Manual-crash-recovery.html).
+If any of these are returned, you are advised to attempt [manual crash recovery](https://www.gnu.org.ua/software/gdbm/manual/Manual-crash-recovery.html).

 The following code snippet illustrates the usual sequence used when opening a database in crash tolerance mode: